 During the next part of the class, we were able to demo the entire process of making kombucha at home.
 We had several people wondering how to make their kombucha turn out fizzy like the store bought stuff.
-We were able to share the trick to perfectly fizzy kombucha, which is by adding a second fermentation.
-If you are interested in seeing this process, check out this blog by Starla, which includes 2 videos from our YouTube channel from a class that Starla and Sierra held at their house for some friends.
+The trick to perfectly fizzy kombucha, is to add a second fermentation.
+If you are interested in seeing this process, check out this blog by Starla.
+It includes 2 videos from our YouTube channel from a class that Starla and Sierra held at their house for some friends.

 Stay tuned as Dana is planning on hosting more classes at her restaurant in the future!
 God bless! ~Shanna